Sabrinas Organizing

 Pick hangers that match throughout the closet for visual consistency.
 This will give you a more unified look and fewer distractions when you enter your closet.

-When you do decide which items to fold and which ones to hang, come back and visit these posts below for where to place the items in your closet.
+When you decide which items to fold and which ones to hang, come back and visit the posts below for where to place them in your closet.

 WHAT TO KEEP IN YOUR ORGANIZED CLOSET